 Ann Arbor City Council Meeting Summary

-APPROVED: A resolution regarding the re-building and expansion of E. Medical Center Drive bridge removing conditions that were added by amendment at the Oct 18, 2021 Council meeting.
+APPROVED: A resolution regarding the re-building and expansion of the East Medical Center Drive bridge removing conditions that were added by amendment at the Oct 18, 2021 Council meeting.
 At that meeting, a majority of Council approved amendment language dictating that “The final design will utilize the additional width and capacity to facilitate and encourage multimodal travel (e.g. transit, carpool, bike).”
 That language was removed to preserve the original plan and financial agreement with the University: UM will pay for 50% of the cost of rebuilding and 100% of the cost of widening.
 (Legistar)

 - DEFEATED: An amendment to this resolution directing the City Administrator to pursue rehabilitation of the E. Medical Center Drive Bridge “as quickly as possible” and without any widening except for the purpose of expanding sidewalks.
 According to the amendment, the work would move forward with or without agreement (or financial support) from the University.